CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

 where $E_k$ is the energy of the trial wave function $\ket{\psi_k}$.
-The search and selection is only done in the space spanned by determinants connected to the top $c$ determinants in $\ket{\psi_k}$ because unimportant determinants are unlikely to be the sole generator for a top ranked determinant, and this pruning of the search space greatly accelerates the algorithm.
-The top $t$ determinants (as ranked by magnitude of $A_i$) connected to $\ket{\psi_k}$ are used to determine a new Hilbert subspace and, hence, a new wave function $\ket{\psi_{k+1}}$ by exact diagonalization within that subspace.
+The search and selection is only done in the space spanned by determinants connected to the top $c$ determinants in $\ket{\psi_k}$ because unimportant determinants are unlikely to be the sole generators for a determinant with significant weight in the exact FCI wave function.
+This pruning of the search space greatly accelerates the algorithm.
+The top $t$ determinants (as ranked by magnitude of $A_i$) connected to $\ket{\psi_k}$ are then used to determine a new Hilbert subspace and, hence, a new wave function $\ket{\psi_{k+1}}$ by exact diagonalization within that subspace.

-Once several cycles of ASCI has been completed, the wave function will contain all (or very nearly all) of the largest weight determinants in the FCI wave function and the remaining determinants not included should be of small weight.
-The effect of these many small remaining determinants are estimated by second order Epstein-Nesbet perturbation theory~\cite{epstein1926,nesbet1955} (PT2).
-This final PT2 correction gives extremely accurate results, often within a kcal/mol of the absolute FCI energies even when only a tiny fraction of the Hilbert space is included in the ASCI wave function\cite{tubman_deterministic_2016,tubman_modern_2018,tubman_efficient_2018}.
-An extrapolation of the variational energy against the PT2 correction (to the FCI limit of of zero PT2 correction) can also be carried out to generate more accurate estimates, and predict a metric for error in the final estimate.
-Indeed, it has been shown\cite{holmes2017excited,loos2018mountaineering,hait2019levels} that linear or quadratic fits are quite accurate for extrapolation of SCI energies against the PT2 correction.
-We observe essentially linear behavior of ASCI energies against the PT2 correction\cite{hait2019levels}, and have consequently employed linear fits to refine results and estimate error (using the protocol described in Ref \onlinecite{hait2019levels}).
+Once several cycles of ASCI have been completed, the resulting wave function will contain all (or very nearly all) of the largest-weight determinants in the FCI wave function, while the determinants that have not been included should be of small weight in the exact FCI wave function.
+The effect of these many small remaining determinants are estimated by second-order Epstein--Nesbet perturbation theory~\cite{epstein1926,nesbet1955} (PT2).
+This final PT2 correction gives extremely accurate results, often within a kcal/mol of the absolute FCI energy even when only a tiny fraction of the Hilbert space is included in the ASCI wave function\cite{tubman2016-1,tubman_modern_2018,tubman_efficient_2018}.
+An extrapolation of the variational energy vs. the PT2 correction (to the FCI limit of of zero PT2 correction) can also be carried out to generate more accurate estimates, and predict a metric for error in the final estimate.
+It has been shown\cite{holmes2017excited,loos2018mountaineering,hait2019levels} that linear or quadratic fits are quite accurate for extrapolation of SCI energies against the PT2 correction.
+We observe essentially linear behavior of ASCI+PT2 energies\cite{hait2019levels}, and have consequently employed linear fits to refine results and estimate error (using the protocol described in \citeref{hait2019levels}).